-Their career is doing very well right now.
-Their social media boasts a ton of following.
+They have a very successful career.
+Their social media boasts a huge following.
 They also won the 2019 A Cappella Music Awards Pop Group of the Year and 2019 Shorty Awards Finalists for YouTube Musician of the Year.

 Voiceplay truly lives up to their awards and recognitions.
 They have great song arrangements, and their vocals are very stable.
 Another charm of the group is their chemistry with the artists that they collaborate with.
 Voiceplay is known for inviting guests for their covers, and this trend makes you anticipate who they will collaborate with next.